MainfluxLabs/docs/docs/messaging.md

 ## WS
 Mainflux supports [MQTT-over-WS](https://www.hivemq.com/blog/mqtt-essentials-special-mqtt-over-websockets/#:~:text=In%20MQTT%20over%20WebSockets%2C%20the,(WebSockets%20also%20leverage%20TCP).), rather than pure WS protocol.
 This brings numerous benefits for IoT applications that are derived from the properties of MQTT - like QoS and PUB/SUB features.

-There are 2 reccomended Javascript libraries for implementing browser support for Mainflux MQTT-over-WS connectivity:
+There are 2 recommended Javascript libraries for implementing browser support for Mainflux MQTT-over-WS connectivity:

 1. [Eclipse Paho JavaScript Client](https://www.eclipse.org/paho/index.php?page=clients/js/index.php)
 2. [MQTT.js](https://github.com/mqttjs/MQTT.js)